-Deanne Meyer Livestock Waste Management Specialist UCD Department of Animal Science meetings prior to the start of the conference.
+Deanne Meyer Livestock Waste Management Specialist UCD Department of Animal Science ing prior to the start of the conference.
 Monday starts the week off with a full day (9:00 a.m. to 4:30 p.m.) on Genomic Revolution: The Next 10 Years.
 The morning will focus on the vision of the industry in 2029 and future changes resulting from genomics.
 The afternoon is all about the use of big data and how to deal with it.
 Registration for this pre-conference session is separate from the main conference.

 Come one, come all.
 Held in odd years, this year's conference program is phenomenal.
 The conference committee put our heads together to come up with what we think is our best program to date.

-There are many off.
-The plenary session has Chris Koch, Charlie Arnot, UC's own Alison Van Eenennaam, and former Secretary of Agriculture, James Vilsack.
-Great topics include: Who's driving the bus and where's it headed?
-Dairy---Where Biological and Social Sciences Meet, Global Demand for US Dairy, Tariffs and the next 5%.
+There are many meet-

 On Tuesday morning, the Platinum Sponsor Pre-Conference Sessions will occur.
-Most producers checkin at the registration desk and pick up the WDMC credentials prior to attending these workshops.
+Most producers check- in at the registration desk and pick up the WDMC credentials prior to attending these workshops.

-On Tuesday afternoon, the main conference will kick-
+On Tuesday afternoon, the main conference will